 Merely two days after a vineyard in Pope Valley sold containing 50+ year old Chenin Blanc vines, Shaina was on the phone with the new owner and was able to secure fruit from part of the vineyard.
 The exact age of these vines is unknown since records only date back to the mid 1960s (but they are certainly older then this).

-The 2019 Chenin Blanc was fermented slowly in neutral and once fill barrels; every year the length of the time on the lees varies.
+The 2019 Gaderian Henry Ranch Chenin Blanc was fermented slowly in neutral and once fill barrels; every year the length of the time on the lees varies.
 We tasted this soon after it was bottled.
-It is pale gold in color – offers attractive aromatics including sweet honeysuckle, citrus blossom and some mineral notes.
+It is pale gold in color; the bouquet offers attractive aromatics including sweet honeysuckle, citrus blossom and some mineral notes.
 Rounded and creamy yet retains a crispness across the palate.
 The texture is an appealing characteristic of this wine.
-Not a thin Chenic Blanc – layered, with flavors of tangerine, baked pear and pineapple.
+It is not a thin Chenin Blanc, rather it is layered, with flavors of tangerine, baked pear and pineapple.
 Lingers with a refreshing brightness.

-The 2019 Rosé of Pinot Noir was produced by saignee (sits about 5 or 6 hours on the skins before the juice is then bled off).
-Shaina enjoys making this wine – its still early enough in harvest that the winery is not yet crowded with fermentations and cellar workers – the calm before the storm so to speak.
+The 2019 Gaderian Rosé of Pinot Noir was produced by saignee (sits about 5 or 6 hours on the skins before the juice is then bled off).
+Shaina enjoys making this wine; it is still early enough in harvest that the winery is not yet crowded with fermentations and cellar workers, the calm before the storm so to speak.
 This wine was fermented in stainless steel drums.
 Salmon colored offers aromas of dried rose petals, raspberry and graphite.
 Surprisingly rich on the palate with flavors of passion fruit, kiwi and citrus.
 Mouth watering acidity.
 Unlike the other Gaderian wines, this wine is filtered and goes through no secondary fermentation.

 In part, the vineyard sources for this wine, came from the contacts that Shaina cultivated here over the years.
 The 2018 Gaderian Chardonnay offers notes of popcorn, caramel, vanilla and an orange peel zest.
 The wine sat on its lees during its aging and were often stirred.
 The resulting texture is creamy or as Shaina calls it, a ‘density’ or weight on the palate.
 Finishes rich and long with both lingering fruit and dessert spices.